Improve your Shopware 6 experience with Fixtures

 This is probably the easiest process, because you may already have what you need.

 If you develop a full shop, or even plugin, you already have your (demo) data in the development fixtures.
-Simply load these into your testing environment, and you’re good to go.

-In addition to this, you can also add additional groups like qa, test, stage or more, to add separate fixtures that are specific to testers or a certain environment.
+In addition to this, you can also add additional groups like qa, test, stage or more, to add separate fixtures that are specific

 Testing with DB dump (QA)

 If you have a testing environment with a real (changing) backup database of your client shop, then you may not be able to fully load your fixtures into this environment.
-With this approach, you clearly want to verify and validate features in the “real” shop of your client.

 But do we still need fixtures?
 Yes, maybe.

 In my experience, depending on the quality of the database dumps, it happens from time to time, that things are just annoying or not possible to test.
-If you have a database where (somehow) only a few products can be purchased, because they are usually out of stock, then simply use a fixture to update all products to a stock of 99.
-Then you don’t have to search for a product that can be purchased.

-Or in the Mollie plugin for example, I have lots of Cypress tests.
-And somehow I didn’t want to build all these testing fixtures in Cypress.
+And somehow I didn't want to build all these testing fixtures in Cypress.
 I just wanted to use the demo data of Shopware, or in other words -> just use any products that exist.

-This means, that e.g. for the “subscription” tests, I have to update all products to be a subscription product.
-And yes, this clearly destroys my prepared QA environment.
-I was always annoyed when I started with manual testing.
+This means, that e.g. for the "subscription" tests, I have to update all products to be a subscription product.

 The solution with fixtures is quite easy now.
-I have a “base” product fixture that removes all Mollie product settings by cleaning the custom fields of all products first, and then it only sets the subscription properties for products that I really want to be subscription products.
+I have a "base" product fixture that removes all Mollie product settings by cleaning the custom fields of all products first,

 Automate the fixture loading in your CI/CD pipeline, and you will never be annoyed again.